 Key also offers comprehensive e-check (checks inadvertently converted to electronic/ACH transactions) reporting with payee names on the report.

 As part of Key’s Positive Pay services, you will benefit from fraud detection at Key branch teller lines with Teller Positive Pay and Teller Payee, reducing check fraud at all points of check presentment.
 Our systems allow Key to verify that a check presented over the counter at our branches conforms to the issue information that you provided.
 If an item is presented to the Key teller that is not on your issue file, the check will not be negotiated by the teller and the individual presenting the item will be referred to the maker of the check.

 1.2 Best Practices

-If the account is ‘Stop/Return-All’, the option given on the online report will be to pay the item.
+If the account is Stop/Return-All, the checkbox for the stop/return will be preselected online, you will need to uncheck the box to remove the default stop/return to allow the item to pay.
 If no action is taken on one or more items, the default will be applied at the deadline – the items will be stopped/returned.
-Items marked pay will remain paid.
+Items that were unchecked will be paid.

 Exception Items Overview

 Exception items are items that do not match your issue file.
 Items may be reported as exceptions if we detect a difference between the information contained in your issue file and the information on the presented check.
 For example, if the amount reported on your issue file differs from the amount of the check that was presented for payment, the item will be reported back for your review.

 Positive Pay reports must be reviewed every day to detect and prevent possible fraudulent items from posting to the account.
 Windows of return are short and must be adhered to.